zxzxzx1234/LFA/README.md

-## Autonom for: DFA, NFA, PDA and Turing Machine.
+## Automaton for: DFA, NFA, PDA and Turing Machine.

 # Input format